urbanjost/M_strings/README.md

 ## USER DOCUMENTATION

-   - The routines are described in the following section in addition there is
+   - The routines are described in the following section below.

+in addition there is

    - manpages in the man/man3 directory
    - An [index](https://urbanjost.github.io/M_strings/) to HTML versions of the manpages is in the docs/ directory.
-   - A single page that uses javascript to combine all the HTML descriptions of the manpages is at [BOOK_FORTRAN](https://urbanjost.github.io/M_strings/BOOK_M_strings.html). working on ...
+   - A single page that uses javascript to combine all the HTML descriptions of the manpages is at [BOOK_FORTRAN](https://urbanjost.github.io/M_strings/BOOK_M_strings.html).

+working on ...

    + [doxygen(1) output](https://urbanjost.github.io/M_strings/doxygen_out/html/index.html).

 <?
 <blockquote>
 <table cellpadding="3">

 <tr><td colspan="3"><b>CASE</b></td></tr>
 <tr><td><a href="docs/lower.3.html">        lower        </a></td><td></td><td> changes a string to lowercase over specified range</td></tr>